 Connectivity and technology continue to expand and develop every day, and Australian businesses use these advancements to be more mobile, efficient, and reach new local and international markets.
 The Telstra Security Report 2019 follows a year of high-profile cyber security breaches that have littered the news cycle.
 There’s been big changes to the Privacy Act 2018, in particular the arrival of its key requirements: the Notifiable Data Breaches Scheme, which has implications for businesses of all sizes.

-The statistics of the report tell us that breaches and security incidents are on the rise.
-Some 65% of businesses were interrupted, while 89% said they had breaches go undetected.
-This aligns with cyber security expert Matthew Wilson’s claim, published in his column for Smarter, that all businesses have experienced a breach whether they know or not.
+The report finds that breaches and security incidents are on the rise.
+65% of Australian businesses surveyed were interrupted by a breach in the past year, and 89% say they've had breaches go undetected.
+This aligns with cyber security expert Matthew Wilson’s suggestion that all businesses have experienced a breach whether they know or not.

 Planning for the future